cfillion/reapack/README.md

 5. Download the latest stable amalgamation build of [sqlite](https://www.sqlite.org/download.html).
    Put `sqlite3.h` and `sqlite3.c` in `<reapack>\vendor`.
-6. Run `build_deps.bat` and `rake` from this directory using "Developer Command Prompt for VS2015"
+6. Run `build_deps.bat` and `rake` from this directory using "Developer Command Prompt for VS 2017"
 7. Copy or symlink `x64\bin\reaper_reapack64.dll` or `x86\bin\reaper_reapack32.dll`
    to your REAPER plugin folder